akhoury6/rbcli/README.md

 ```

 This works the same way that [Local State](#local_state) does, with the same performance caveats (try not to do many writes!).

+Note that all state in Rbcli is __lazy-loaded__, so no connections will be made until your code attempts to access the data.

 #### DynamoDB Configuration